Skip to main content

 Hypermedia and HATEOAS

 Each screen API response includes links and actions objects that define available operations.
-The client backend does not contain application logic.
-It follows these link definitions to construct screen layouts dynamically.
+The client backend contains no application logic.
+It follows server-defined links to construct screen layouts dynamically.

 This design enables the following capabilities